badreyka/jbl-activedirectory/README.md

   If null is returned, the result is excluded.
 + `logging` - A logger that conforms to the [abstract-logging][abstract-logging] interface.
 The library logs all messages at the "trace" level.
++ `searchNestedGroups` - Indicates that result should include nested groups.
+Defaults to false

   ```js
   const pino = require('pino')